yeswici/boringssl/README.md

 ### Supported Algorithms

-If an algorithm is provided by liboqs but is not listed below, it can still be used in the fork through [either one of two ways](https://github.com/open-quantum-safe/openssl/wiki/Using-liboqs-algorithms-that-are-not-in-the-forks).
+If an algorithm is provided by liboqs but is not listed below, it can still be used in the fork through [either one of two ways](https://github.com/open-quantum-safe/boringssl/wiki/Using-liboqs-algorithms-not-in-the-fork).

 #### Key Exchange

 The following quantum-safe algorithms from liboqs are supported (assuming they have been enabled in liboqs):

-- `oqs_kemdefault` (see [here](https://github.com/open-quantum-safe/openssl/wiki/Using-liboqs-algorithms-that-are-not-in-the-forks#oqsdefault) for what this denotes)
+- `oqs_kem_default` (see [here](https://github.com/open-quantum-safe/boringssl/wiki/Using-liboqs-algorithms-not-in-the-fork#oqsdefault) for what this denotes)
 - `frodo640aes`

 The following hybrid algorithms are supported only for L1 schemes; they combine an L1 quantum-safe algorithm listed above with ECDH that uses NIST's P256 curve: